solidboredom/sumUp/README.md

 	remove() {  ....}
 }
 ```
-or you can modify the Module by adding a predicate (say add() ) to modules declaration line after the module name, and then call it without any additional predicates like this:
+or you can modify the Module by adding a predicate (say add() ) to the modules declaration line after the module name, and then call it without any additional predicates like this:

 ```c#
 include<sumup.scad>